 3. Fights Aging

 Many chronic diseases reduce longevity.
-By preventing the development of such disease turmeric will reduce the effect of aging.
+By preventing the development of such disease, turmeric will help to reduce the effects of aging.
 It can also keep your organs healthy and functional.

 Health Benefits of Ginger